Rubix982/kafka-docker-node/README.md

 * run `npm install`
 * run `docker-compose up`
-* open a new terminal tab and run `npm start consumer`
+* open a new terminal tab and run `npm run consumer`
-* open a new terminal tab and run `npm start producer`
+* open a new terminal tab and run `npm run producer`

 You can now see the producer tab making new messages and the consumer tab reading those messages.
 You can start more producers (while still running 1 consumer) and see more messages coming in.